Percentages inquiry

 Amazing progress

-These pictures were posted on twitter by the Mathematics Department of Wellfield High School (Leyland, UK).
-They come from Miss Jackson’s Year 8 class.
 The department reports that the inquiry led to “fantastic learning” and students “made so much progress that we are planning to use one inquiry in each unit.”
 One student asked, “Can we do inquiries every lesson?”
 Overall, the department summarises the students’ response to the prompt as “amazing”.

 Extending learning

 After attending the Inquiry Maths workshop at the Mixed Attainment Maths conference in January 2018, Laura Katan used the percentages prompt with her girls' maths club.
-The girls were delighted with the results of their attempts to generalise from the properties of the prompt.
+The girls were delighted with the results (see picture) of their attempts to generalise from the properties of the prompt.

 Adapting the prompt